megazear7/zelt-stack-docs/src/partials/getting-started.md

 ```

 ### Client Components
-Client Components in the zelt-stack-template are reusable Lit elements defined in `component.<component-name>.ts` files that consume context from providers for data and handle user interactions.
-They focus on UI rendering and can be customized with attributes for general-purpose use.
-Examples include modals, toasts, and tooltips that enhance the user experience.
+Client components in the zelt-stack-template are reusable Lit elements in `component.<component-name>.ts` files.
+They consume context from providers for data, handle user interactions, and focus on UI rendering.
+Customizable with attributes for general use, examples include modals, toasts, and tooltips to improve the user experience.

 ```typescript
 import { html, css, LitElement, TemplateResult } from "lit";